How To Get Sales On Etsy & Keep Growing

 - Shop Location: Etsy shoppers have expressed their preference for purchasing within their own country, most likely due to reduced shipping costs and times.
 Make sure your shop address is visible and accurate so you can be found, especially by people who want to buy their items locally.

-- Shipping Price: Shoppers prefer free shipping in general, even if the product price is a little higher than it would normally be if they had to pay shipping costs.
-XWalk recognizes this, and prioritizes shops with free shipping.
+- Shipping Price: Shoppers generally prefer free shipping, even if the product price is a little higher than it would normally be if they had to pay shipping costs.
+XWalk recognizes this and prioritizes shops with free shipping.